amirulashrafazahar/Pulsifi/README.md

 # Pulsifi Automation Framework

 This is a Playwright-based automation framework using the Page Object Model (POM) design pattern.
-The framework calls test data from a JSON file, providing a structured and efficient approach to automating test cases.
+The framework dynamically generates test data and uses structured methods for automating test cases.

 ## Prerequisites
 - **Node.js** (version 14 or higher)